enthought/traits/docs/source/tutorials/traits_ui_scientific_app.rst

 tutorial focuses on building the general structure and flow-control of the application, and on the aspects specific to traitsUI programming.
 Interfacing with the hardware or processing the data is left aside.
-The tutorial progressively introduces the tools used, and in the end present the skeleton of a real application that has been developed for real-time controlling of an experiment, monitoring through a camera, and processing the data.
+The tutorial progressively introduces the tools used, and in the end presents the skeleton of a real application that has been developed for real-time controlling of an experiment, monitoring through a camera, and processing the data.
 The tutorial goes into more and more intricate details that are